-- The Chair (typically the Director of Bioinformatics or the Bioinformatics Graduate Coordinator, otherwise a designated member of the Bioinformatics Program Committee who is not a member of the student's Advisory Committee), - Two (2) members of the Advisory Committee (suggested by the Advisory Committee), - Two (2) members of the Bioinformatics Graduate Faculty who are not members of the Advisory Committee, with one member having computational (or like) expertise and the other having biological (or like) expertise.
+- The Chair (typically the Director of Bioinformatics or the Bioinformatics Graduate Coordinator, otherwise a designated member of the Bioinformatics Program Committee who is not a member of the student's Advisory Committee), - Two members of the Advisory Committee (suggested by the Advisory Committee), - Two members of the Bioinformatics Graduate Faculty who are not members of the Advisory Committee, with one member having biological expertise, the other having informatics (e.g., computational, mathematical, and/or statistical proficiencies) expertise.
+The Advisory Committee is encouraged to suggest potential members.

-• Excluding the Chair, the Examination Committee shall comprise a balance between the biological sciences and the computational, mathematical, or statistical sciences as much as is possible.
+• Excluding the Chair, the Examination Committee shall comprise a balance between biology and informatics as much as is possible.
 At least two different academic departments should be represented.